 And everything is wonderful.

 That is until they grow up and become more like adults.

-If we can instill curiosity in others and remain curious about life ourselves, we will find energy start coming back.
+If we can instil curiosity in others and remain curious about life ourselves, we will find energy starting to come back.

 Keep enjoying, especially the little things.

 High performance demands us staying curious about life.